sandeeppatel2001/Intern_login_extention/readme.md

 You have to run npm i (not npm init -y and not other commands otherwise you have to install all packages separately)

+# set for sending otp by mail or phone

+## sending otp at mail by using nodemailer

+You must allow nodemailer to mail from Google settings for that you have to do following steps-
+1 Log in to your Google account
+Go to security
+2 Under Signing in to Google enable 2-Step Verification 3 Under Signing in to Google click on App passwords.
+4 You'll now generate a new password.
+Select the app as Mail and the device as Other (Custom name) and name it.
+5 Save the app password

 # how to start server

 for starting servere you have to run command